 Although the Registration Service is regulated by the Registrar General, whose office is part of the Identity and Passport Service, the local and legal responsibility for the provision of the Service is given to a senior council officer called the Proper Officer for Registration Matters.
-The Proper Officer for Birmingham City Council is Jacqui Kennedy, Acting Strategic Director of Regulation and Enforcement.
+The Proper Officer for Birmingham City Council is Jacqui Kennedy, Place Corporate Director.